wassimd/oc-spark-cluster/README.md

 # oc-spark-cluster
-Launch a spark cluster on the latest spark version with 2 or more nodes.
+Launch a spark cluster on the latest spark version **with 2 or more nodes**.
 It is based on https://github.com/gettyimages/docker-spark project

 ## spark